kgeary/interactive-quiz/README.md

 # web-apis - NFL Quiz
 ## Purpose
-This is an interactive multiple choice quiz to test your knowledge of the NFL.
+This app allows yous to take interactive multiple choice quizzes.
+Select the quiz you would like to take and test your knowledge.
 Click on the responses to enter your answer.
 Go fast as you are racing against the clock.

+# Currently Available Quizzes
+* NFL Quiz
+* Code Quiz

 ## Scoring
 Your score is determined by the time remaining once you have answered all questions (or if time runs out).